mr-sven/E3DC.RSCP/Readme.md

 ## ToDo
 - [ ] correct implement parsing and wirting BitField
 - [ ] JSON to RSCP converter with type mapping
+- [ ] Write multiple values of the same Tag to bytes